Hiring qualified employees is one of the best things you can do for your business, and getting them to stick around is even more critical.

 1. Recruit Wisely

 Keep an eye out for potential red flags as well.
-If an applicant has had a number of jobs in a short period of time, there's a chance they might not be interested in a long-term relationship with the company.
+If an applicant has had several jobs in a short period, there's a chance they might not be interested in a long-term relationship with the company.

 2. Start At The Top

 When it comes to retaining talent, leading by example is one of the best things you can do.
 Employees tend to feel more engaged with the work environment when their employers and supervisors take a hands-on approach.
 Conversely, if the managers are doing a poor job, workers are more likely to leave their positions.